FenPhoenix/Loader-Friendly-FM-Packager/README.md

+### This project is now continued in the [7-Zip Speed Optimizer](https://github.com/FenPhoenix/7-Zip-Speed-Optimizer) repo.

 # Loader-Friendly FM Packager

 A tool to package 7z FMs in a way that allows FM loaders to scan them quickly, while retaining the high compression advantage of the 7z format.